saman2000hoseini/Computer-Networks-Fall-99-00/ChatRoom/README.md

 3. Send global messages to everyone in chatroom
 4. Send Private messages to a user
 5. Share files to groups, users or everyone in the chatroom
 6. Create groups, add/remove users to/from group and send messages to group members
+7. Change user info (username, email and password)

 ## Commands
 ### Entrance